-Interest, fee and dividend income: Interest and dividend income is recorded on the accrual basis to the extent that the Company expects to collect such amounts.
-Interest and dividend income is accrued daily based on the outstanding principal amount and the contractual terms of the debt or preferred equity investment.
-Dividend income is recorded at the point an obligation exists for the portfolio company to make a distribution.
+Interest and dividend income: Interest and dividend income is recorded on the accrual basis to the extent that the Company expects to collect such amounts.
+Interest is accrued daily based on the outstanding principal amount and the contractual terms of the debt.
+Dividend income is recorded as dividends are declared or at the point an obligation exists for the portfolio company to make a distribution, and is generally recognized when received.
 Distributions from portfolio companies are evaluated to determine if the distribution is a distribution of earnings or a return of capital.
+Distributions of earnings are included in dividend income while a return of capital is recorded as a reduction in the cost basis of the investment.
+Estimates are adjusted as necessary when the relevant tax forms are received from the portfolio company.

 Certain of the Company's investments contain a payment-in-kind ("PIK") income provision.
 The PIK income, computed at the contractual rate specified in the applicable investment agreement, is added to the principal balance of the investment, rather than being paid in cash, and recorded as interest or dividend income, as applicable, on the consolidated statements of operations.
 Generally, PIK can be paid-in-kind or all in cash.
 The Company stops accruing PIK income when there is reasonable doubt that PIK income will be collected.
-PIK income is included in the Company's taxable income and, therefore, affects the amount the Company is required to pay to shareholders in the form of dividends in order to maintain the Company's status as a RIC and to avoid corporate federal income tax, even though the Company has not yet collected the cash.
+PIK income is included in the Company's taxable income and, therefore, affects the amount the Company is required to pay to shareholders in the form of dividends in order to maintain the Company's tax treatment as a RIC and to avoid corporate federal income tax, even though the Company has not yet collected the cash.